Technical Glossary

 Flash Bank

-Are erasable and programmable user memory interfaces in a Diablo chip that can be used to store programs and smaller project components such as inherent widgets and fonts.
+Erasable and programmable user memory interfaces are in a Diablo chip that can be used to store programs and smaller project components, such as inherent widgets and fonts.

 Flash (storage)

-Are erasable and programmable user memory interfaces in a Diablo chip that can be used to store programs and smaller project components such as inherent widgets and fonts.
+Erasable and programmable user memory interfaces are in a Diablo chip that can be used to store programs and smaller project components, such as inherent widgets and fonts.

 FPC

 Flexible Printed Circuit.
-Are circuits boards printed on a thin, flexible material.
+Are circuit boards printed on a thin, flexible material?
 They bear similarities to FFC but generally have better signal integrity, impedance control and thermal performance.
-FPC’s are used to connect the main board to the display panel.
+FPC are used to connect the main board to the display panel.

 G